michael-milette/moodle-local_contact/README.md

 ## Other questions

 Got a burning question that is not covered here?
 Checkout the [troubleshooting section of our Wiki](https://github.com/michael-milette/moodle-local_contact/wiki/Troubleshooting).
-If you still can't find your answer, submit your question in the Moodle forums or open a new issue on Github at:
+If you still can't find your answer, submit your question in the Moodle forums or open a new issue on GitHub at:

 http://github.com/michael-milette/moodle-local_contact/issues